 Murray is a medium-sized city located in the state of Utah.
 With a population of 49,250 people and ten constituent neighborhoods, Murray is the 14th largest community in Utah.

-Murray is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Murray is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Murray is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Murray who work in office and administrative support (16.35%), sales jobs (11.71%), and management occupations (9.11%).
+There are especially a lot of people living in Murray who work in office and administrative support (16.82%), sales jobs (11.50%), and management occupations (8.78%).

 Also of interest is that Murray has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Murray citizens is substantially higher than the typical US community, as 30.00% of adults in Murray have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Murray citizens is substantially higher than the typical US community, as 29.72% of adults in Murray have at least a bachelor's degree.

+Murray is a somewhat ethnically-diverse city.
 The people who call Murray home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Murray residents report their race to be White, followed by Black or African-American.
+The greatest number of Murray residents report their race to be White, followed by Asian.
 Murray also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.82% of the city’s residents.
+People of Hispanic or Latino origin account for 11.52% of the city’s residents.
 Important ancestries of people in Murray include German, European, Irish, and Danish.

 The most common language spoken in Murray is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Portuguese.